No snow? No problem: Alternative winter holidays in the Alps

 Comments

-Here’s how to have a winter holiday in the Alps (even when if the snow has melted away)
+Here’s how to have a winter holiday in the Alps (even if the snow has melted away)

-Here’s how to have a winter holiday in the Alps (even when if the snow has melted away) (Undiscovered Mountains)
+Here’s how to have a winter holiday in the Alps (even if the snow has melted away) (Undiscovered Mountains)

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

 Refreshing the forecast every day, checking the summit webcam: my pre-ski anguish about whether there’ll be good snow is starting to feel like as much a feature of my skiing holidays as the apres-ski beer.

 Now, another resort has closed.
-Alpe du Grand Serre near Grenoble, France has permanently shut its lifts due to lack of snow.
-It’s the largest to do so in the northern Alps… so far.
+Alpe du Grand Serre near Grenoble, France has permanently shut its lifts due to a lack of snow.
+It’s the largest to do so in the northern Alps... so far.

 Climate change is shortening the ski season to a point where it’s not profitable.
 This generally affects lower altitudes first – not larger, purpose-built resorts, but smaller resorts in villages.